openbaton/docs/docs/vnfm-generic.md

 **MODIFY script**

-After the instantiation of the vnf-server we would configure it with the following **connectToDb.sh** script:
+After the instantiation of the vnf-server we would configure it with the following **database_connectToDb.sh** script:

 ```bash
 #!/bin/bash